Tanuj1718/Tanuj1718/README.md

 <h1 align="center"> Hola amigo👋, I'm Tanuj Nainwal</h1>
 <br />

-<p align="center">**Not passionate , enthusiastic blah blah.
-I try to give my best in everything🤭 and I believe in balance regardless of perfection.
-Hire me for your company to know more😅 **<p/>
+<p align="center">**I’m not just about passion ,enthusiasm or blah blah – I’m about giving my all, with a healthy dose of balance over perfection.
+Let’s connect and see how I can contribute to your team! 😌🚀 **<p/>
 <!--  <br/>
 <p align="center">**I believe in balance regardless of perfection.
 Hire me for your company to know more😅 **<p/> -->